williamaquino12/williamaquino12/README.md

 # Hey 👋🏿

 My name is William Aquino, I have a degree in Information Systems from Centro Universitário Maurício de Nassau.
-I have knowledge in HTML, CSS and JavaScript.
+I have knowledge in Html, Css, Bootstrap and JavaScript.
 I am currently looking for knowledge in react native.

 #### 🌍 "Quanto mais eu sei, mais eu sou"🧠